Best No Subscription Home Security Systems in 2025

 You can add professional monitoring with the Kangaroo Complete Protect plan.
 It costs $99 a year ($8.25 a month) and adds video storage, security camera features, smart home integration, text and phone notifications, and Kangaroo Coverage.
 Kangaroo Coverage reimburses you for theft, fire, smoke, and water-related damage.

-Although Kangaroo doesn't have a wide selection of other equipment, this makes everything simple to configure for your needs.
-There isn't much smart home support if you don't pay for professional monitoring (around $99 a year); Kangaroo locks Amazon Alexa and Google Assistant compatibility for non-subscribers.
+Although Kangaroo doesn't have a wide selection of other equipment, that lack of options makes it simple to configure the security you need for your space.
+There isn't much smart home support if you don't pay for professional monitoring (around $99 a year); Kangaroo blocks Amazon Alexa and Google Assistant compatibility for non-subscribers.
 And you won't find cellular backup—no matter how much you pay.

 Video: Learn more about Kangaroo's home security